mdn/content/files/en-us/learn/tools_and_testing/client-side_javascript_frameworks/react_todo_list_beginning/index.md

 The `role` attribute helps assistive technology explain what kind of element a tag represents.
 A `<ul>` is treated like a list by default, but the styles we're about to add will break that functionality.
 This role will restore the "list" meaning to the `<ul>` element.
 If you want to learn more about why this is necessary, you can check out [Scott O'Hara's article, "Fixing Lists"](https://www.scottohara.me/blog/2019/01/12/lists-and-safari.html).

 The `aria-labelledby` attribute tells assistive technologies that we're treating our list heading as the label that describes the purpose of the list beneath it.
-Making this association gives the list a more informative context, which could help screen reader users better understand the purpose of it.
+Making this association gives the list a more informative context, which could help assistive technology users better understand the list's purpose.

 Finally, the labels and inputs in our list items have some attributes unique to JSX: